MicrosoftDocs/winrt-api/windows.ui.core/coreindependentinputsource_setpointercapture_651539121.md

 # Windows.UI.Core.CoreIndependentInputSource.SetPointerCapture

 ## -description
-Enables pointer capture for the Windows Store app.
+Enables pointer capture for the UWP app.

 ## -remarks
 The app must be in the foreground for this method to succeed.